-Welcome to IP!
-For this project, you will be implementing the network layer of a virtual ip network.
+In this assignment you will be constructing the network layer of a Virtual IP Network, using UDP as your link layer.
 The network will use the IP protocol to communicate and the RIP protocol (a distance vector algorithm) to handle packet routing.